DavidCEllis/SplitGuides/readme.md

 2. By default splits will break on newlines, multiple newlines are ignored in this case.
 3. The rendering is done as HTML so HTML formatting can be used.

-## splitnotes2_server.exe ##
+## splitguides_server.exe ##

-Now included is a server version which launches a (local) webhost so you can view the splitnotes on another device on your local network.
-Launch splitnotes2_server.exe to start the service.
+Now included is a server version which launches a (local) webhost so you can view the notes on another device on your local network.
+Launch splitguides_server.exe to start the service.

 If the hostname and port defaults aren't usable you can set them by editing server_hostname and server_port in settings.json.
 There is no dialog for editing these settings yet.